luisdiogo2071317/azure-docs.pt-pt/articles/media-services/previous/media-services-protect-hls-with-fairplay.md

                 TokenRestrictionTemplate tokenTemplate =
                     TokenRestrictionTemplateSerializer.Deserialize(tokenTemplateString);

-                // Generate a test token based on the the data in the given TokenRestrictionTemplate.
+                // Generate a test token based on the data in the given TokenRestrictionTemplate.
                 // Note, you need to pass the key id Guid because we specified
                 // TokenClaim.ContentKeyIdentifierClaim in during the creation of TokenRestrictionTemplate.
                 Guid rawkey = EncryptionUtils.GetKeyIdAsGuid(key.Id);